Learn something new every day More Info... by email

 Procurement fraud can also occur during the selection process, typically when bribes or kickbacks are offered in exchange for awarding the contract to a certain company.
 Government employees commonly rank submitted bids to evaluate which firm can provide the service at the best price.
 The policy at some public agencies requires two or more people during the bid consideration process to ensure fairness.

 Public employees might commit procurement fraud by deception.
 They might split goods or services into two separate contracts to avoid going through a formal approval process.
 Public bodies that oversee spending typically set a threshold for contract approval linked to a certain monetary amount.
-If an employee deliberately splits the order to avoid scrutiny, he or she might be accused of procurement fraud.
+If an employee deliberately splits the order to avoid scrutiny, he or she might be accused of this type of fraud.

 Suppliers might also cheat the public during the bidding process or after a contract is awarded.
 Bid rigging occurs when companies conspire to submit high bids that give one firm an advantage.
 A contractor that wins the bid might agree to send subcontracting work to a competitor who submits a high or unacceptable bid.
 These conspiracies give the appearance of competitive bidding when none exists.